 Assisted Reproductive Technology (IVF, ICSI, etc.)

-To prevent even a slight chance that egg or sperm cells from different patients might be accidentally switched (mix ups have occasionally occurred), some rabbis require additional halachic supervision for procedures such as IVF.
+Supervision: To prevent even a slight chance that egg or sperm cells from different patients might be accidentally switched, some rabbis require additional halachic supervision for procedures such as IVF.
 Some fertility laboratories have their own supervision (see Halachic Supervision for Assisted Reproductive Technology).
-Machon Puah can arrange this service world-wide for those that do not.
+Machon Puah can arrange this service world-wide where requested.

-ART procedures often produce surplus embryos that will not be implanted.
-It is halachically permissible to destroy such embryos.
+Surplus Embryos: ART procedures often produce surplus embryos that will not be implanted.
+It is halachically permissible to destroy such embryos or to preserve them for future use.
 They may not be implanted in other couples.

 Treatment of male infertility may require testicular surgery.
-Such procedures can raise serious halachic concerns and need to be discussed in advance with your rabbi.
-Most situations can be handled by a rabbi with understanding of the medical procedures, working in concert with a physician sensitive to the halachic needs of his or her patient.
+Such procedures need to be discussed in advance with a halachic authority.

 Egg Donation and Surrogacy